-Program Co-ordinator: Dr. P. Ayres, Associate Dean of Arts (Undergraduate)
+Program Co-ordinator: Prof. P. Ayres, Associate Dean of Arts (Undergraduate)

-This major program would be most beneficial for students who have completed the Diploma in Police Studies, for experienced police officers and for others working in a policing environment, and for those interested in any aspect of policing, corrections or law enforcement, who wish to obtain a university degree.
-Whereas students who successfully complete the Diploma in Police Studies Program are guaranteed probationary employment with the Royal Newfoundland Constabulary (RNC), no such arrangement exists with regard to those students admitted to the proposed major in Police Studies.
+This major program in Police Studies would be most beneficial for students who have completed the Diploma in Police Studies, for experienced police officers and for others working in a policing environment, and for those interested in any aspect of policing, corrections or law enforcement, who wish to obtain a university degree.
+While students who successfully complete the Diploma in Police Studies Program are guaranteed probationary employment with the Royal Newfoundland Constabulary (RNC), no such arrangement exists with regard to those students admitted to the major in Police Studies.

-This major program is intended to promote critical thinking about social issues to those working in a policing environment.
+The major program in Police Studies is intended to promote critical thinking about social issues to those working in a policing environment.

-This multi-disciplinary Major in Police Studies program is offered to candidates for the Degree of Bachelor of Arts (B.A.).
+The multi-disciplinary Major in Police Studies program is offered to students completing the Degree of Bachelor of Arts (B.A.).
 It is offered in conjunction with a minor in a single discipline.
-In order to be awarded a B.A. with a Major in Police Studies, candidates must complete all the requirements of the B.A. as outlined under Regulations for the General Degree of Bachelor of Arts.
-Candidates should contact the Program Coordinator by June 1st for Fall admission and by October 1st for Winter to discuss the planning of their program.
+In order to be awarded a B.A. with a Major in Police Studies, students must complete all the requirements of the B.A. as outlined under Regulations for the General Degree of Bachelor of Arts.
+Students should contact the Program Coordinator by June 1st for Fall admission and by October 1st for Winter to discuss the planning of their program.

 Students who major in Police Studies shall complete a minimum of 36 credit hours in courses which shall include the following:

-Students are required to complete an additional 27 credit hours in at least three different disciplines and chosen from the list below including:
+Students are required to complete an additional 27 credit hours in at least three different disciplines and chosen from the Elective Courses list below including:

 a maximum of 6 credit hours at the 1000 level;